Audi owners may complain that the transmission is not shifting properly or is not very responsive when you press the gas pedal.

 - Audi battery light stays on

-- Alternator won't charge the battery
+- The alternator won't charge the battery

 - Audi keeps dying or won't start

-- Audi keeps shutting off after a few minutes
+- Audi keeps shutting off after a few minutes.

-- Engine slow to turn over
+- The engine is slow to turn over.

 - Electrical issues and warning on dashboard